 Hornblower Dining Cruises offers champagne brunch, dinner, and dancing cruises.

 Some cruises do not run on December 25.
 Many of the companies listed above offer special Fourth of July fireworks cruises and special outings during Fleet Week in October.

 The San Francisco Yacht Club's "opening day" is the last Sunday in April (except when Easter falls that day) and their big boat parade makes for an extra-festive time to go on a cruise.

-- Even my easily-queasy stomach doesn't usually have any trouble on a Bay cruise, but if you're especially prone to motion sickness or the water is extra rough, take your usual precautions.
+- If you're especially prone to motion sickness or the water is extra rough, take your usual precautions.
 The AdventureCat catamaran is also more stable and may be a good choice for you.

 - Take a sweater or jacket.
-I've left the dock in warm sunshine and returned 90 minutes later in cold fog.
+You can leave the dock in warm sunshine and return 90 minutes later to a cold fog.